Morphine is injected. Morphinism - signs and methods of treating morphine addiction. Morphine - what is it?

 • Incorrect bowel function - diarrhea or constipation.

-Consequences of using morphine
+Consequences of morphine use

 The chemical formula of morphine is C17H19NO3.

-Since morphine has a narcotic effect on the human body, drug addicts have not bypassed it either.
-The action of the drug begins 5-10 minutes after intravenous or intramuscular injection.
-The peak concentration of morphine in the blood is observed after 20 minutes.
+The effect of the drug begins 5-10 minutes after intravenous or intramuscular administration.
+The peak concentration of morphine in the blood occurs after 20 minutes.
 The effect of the drug on the human body is accompanied by euphoria, a feeling of warmth, drowsiness and a decrease in the level of consciousness.
-Depending on the dosage, the effect of morphine can last from 2 to 8 hours.
+Depending on the dosage, the effects of morphine can last from 2 to 8 hours.

-Signs of morphine use:
+Signs of Morphine use:

-Morphine is a strong narcotic drug and quickly becomes addictive, and as a result, a persistent physical dependence develops.
-This is due to the fact that some parts of the morphine molecules are very similar to fragments of endorphins.
-In normal life, endorphins are produced nervous system and regulate the emotional and intellectual activity of a person.
-Already after 2-3 weeks of regular use of the drug, a person is practically unable to get rid of addiction on his own.
-Tolerance to the drug develops fairly quickly., and a constant increase in dose can lead to overdose and death.
+Consequences of using Morphine: Morphine is a strong narcotic drug and quickly becomes addictive, and as a result, persistent physical dependence develops.
+This is due to the fact that some parts of morphine molecules are very similar to fragments of endorphins.
+In normal life, endorphins are produced nervous system and regulate human emotional and intellectual activity.
+After 2-3 weeks of regular use of the drug, a person is practically unable to get rid of addiction on his own., and constantly increasing the dose can lead to overdose and death.
 Withdrawal syndrome occurs 10-12 hours after the last dose of morphine.
-It manifests itself in the form of irritability, aggression, muscle breakdown, nausea and vomiting.
+Manifests itself in the form of irritability, aggression, muscle breakdown, nausea and vomiting.
 The period of acute withdrawal syndrome is 5-14 days.
-In addition, morphine causes side effects associated with a decrease motor ability intestines (constipation).
+In addition, morphine causes side effects associated with decreased motor ability intestines (constipation).

 From Morfin's story: